4 Module 3: East Asian World Views

 FORMAL BELIEF SYSTEMS

 This character “Dao” means the “Way”.
-(Image by Nyo, under Public Domain)
+(Image by Nyo, believed to be under public domain in the U.S)

 Often regarded as a compliment to Confucianism, Daoism (Taoism) developed early in Chinese history.
 The term “Daoism” is based on the Chinese word meaning “way” (dao) or “path.”
 This “way” is regarded as a cosmic force that permeates and underlies all phenomena.
 The goal of Daoism is to attune one’s self with the Way, an attunement that is realized by the principle of “no action” (wuwei).
 By opening one’s self to the natural flow of the Way, one can achieve all, yet do so without creating strife and discord.
 A major metaphor in Daoist thinking is that of water.
 Water may seem weak and yielding, yet it is that characteristic of yielding that gives it its power.

 Laozi sits upon a water buffalo on his journey to the West.
-(Painting by Zhang Lu [1464–1538], under Public Domain)
+(Painting by Zhang Lu [1464–1538], believed to be under public domain in the U.S)

 Many versions of the basic Daoist written texts have been translated into other languages.
 These texts are known as the Daodejing (“the scripture of the way and virtue”) and Zhuangzi.
 The former text is attributed to the legendary founder of Daoism, Laozi (“old one”).
 Legends say Laozi was from southern China and lived in the Zhou dynasty about the same time as Confucius.
 Some stories even say that when Laozi was the archivist for the state of Zhou, Confucius visited him to ask about the proper way to conduct certain ceremonies.
 So impressed with Laozi’s cultivation and knowledge of the Way, Confucius is said to have regarded him as a sagely master and likened him to a powerful dragon.